gimlet-io/gimlet-documentation/src/pages/blog/git-the-ironclad-system.md

 Git users often use `git pull` to get the latest version.
 But git pull does two things:
 - it fetches the remote state
-- then tries to bring your working copy up tp date with the latest remote state.
+- then tries to bring your working copy up to date with the latest remote state.

 It is much less errorprone if instead of using git pull, you run `git fetch` first,then decide on the strategy to move your working copy version to the latest version.

 `git fetch` fits better the ironclad system as it answers the *where am I question* and just that.
-Git pull on the other hand does not give you a good answer to that question.
-It tries to modify your working copy, before you can judge what to do based on the fetched remote state.
+Git pull on the other hand does not allow you to orient yourself before modifying your working copy and you may end up in states you didn't intend to.

+I always run
-`git fetch`
+- `git fetch` to get the remote state
-`git lola`
-`git reset --hard`
-`git stash`
+- then a quick `git status` and `git lola` just to orient myself
+- and for quick fast-forward situations, I call `git pull --rebase` to get the latest version

 ## What do I want to do?

-Good, now you know where you are.
-You also need to know where you want to go, and you have to have a few options to get there.
+When you oriented yourself with `git status` and `git lola` and you know *what you want to do*, it is good if you have a couple of plans to get there.
+This section highlights a few lesser known techniques to extend your options.

 ### Navigating

+You certainly know how to change branches and move around in git.
+I just want to highlight a tecnique that quickens many navigation operations.
+It also has a risk of losing data, so it takes some practice to get a feel for it.

+It is `git reset --hard`

+- It throws away all working copy changes
+- And resets a branch pointer to another hash

+If you are on a branch and you want that branch to have the exact same state as another, you run `git reset --hard <another branch>`.

+If you have various working copy changes and want to start over, you run `git reset --hard HEAD`.
+It resets your branch to the latest commit hash, thus throwing away working copy changes.

+If you made a few commits locally on a *feature-branch*, but you realized it is a moot effort, you run `git reset --hard origin/feature-branch`.
+This throws away the commits that you recently made, and you can continue from the state that you have in the remote.

+I use `git reset` and its `--hard` flag in versatile situations.
+There is just one thing to keep in mind.
+If a commit is not reachable from any pointer, aka branch or tag, that commit is gone.
+You can't get it back.

 ### Staging

-working copy
-git reset HEAD, not hard
-unstage
-git diff
+Staging is the process when you mark files to be included in the next commit.

+`git status` is your biggest ally in this process, and its hints to add or remove files from the stagign area.
+Besides git status, I run `git diff` a lot in this process.

+- If I want to unstage a file, I use `git checkout path/to/file`
+- or if I want to unstage all files and start over the staging process, I run `git reset HEAD`.
+This time without the `--hard` as it throws away all changes, while running reset without hard, is just resetting the staging area.

 ### Integrating
 Branching